1. Things to Bring on the Examination Day

 17.You walk out of the examination room after the examination is over but before the staff have collected and checked the question booklets and the answer sheets.

-18.You take the question booklet or answer sheets out of the examination room after the examination is over. (including you take photograph or record the questions.)
+18.You take the question booklet or answer sheets out of the examination room after the examination is over. (including you take photograph, copy or record the questions.)

 19.An examination staff member determines that you behaved improperly in some other way during the examination.